-6.5 REMOVABLE MEDIA (RM) SOLUTION DESIGN
+7.2 REMOVABLE MEDIA (RM) USE CASE

-The RM use case, shown in Figure 5, requires two layers of encryption to be employed on the removable media device/form factor.
+The Removable Media use case shown in Figure 5, depicts two layers of encryption employed on the removable media device/form factor.
 This use case allows customers to use an external storage device between different systems to protect DAR and has different password requirements.
-In the RM solution design, DAR protection is required for the outer layer and the inner layer, provided through the SF, HF, or HS solution designs.
-When using the RM use case, choose from the SF, HF, or HS solution designs.
-Requirements of the SF, HF, or HS solution design should be followed with this use case.
-For example, if the HF solution design is chosen, both HF and RM requirements are applicable.
+In the RM use case, DAR protection is required for the outer layer and the inner layer, provided through the SF, HF, HH, or HS solution designs.
+When using the RM use case, choose from the SF, HF, HH, or HS solution designs.
+Requirements of the SF, HF, HH, or HS solution design should be followed with this use case.
+For example, if the HF solution design is chosen, both HF and RM designated requirements are applicable.